bloom-works/improveunemployment/13_technology.md

 Every state we spoke with that moved to the cloud is pleased with the positive results.
 California’s cloud-based plain language guide was able to handle over [200,000 concurrent visitors with no downtime](https://www.navapbc.com/case-studies/rapidly-building-unemployment-services-during-the-pandemic.html), and Virginia experienced significant gains from moving to the cloud.

-To solve problems in unemployment, newer technology needs to be attached to claimant success metrics.
+To solve problems in unemployment, newer technology needs to be attached to claimant success metrics, such as [handling at least 35 requests a second](https://adhoc.team/2021/06/11/transforming-unemployment-insurance-systems/).

 <hr>
 ### Go to the next section: [Recommended Way Forward](https://improveunemployment.com/Way_Forward/)